C++ set cend

 Return value

-It returns a constant iterator which is pointing next to the last element of the set.
+It yields a constant iterator positioned immediately after the final element within the set.

 Complexity